jgalan/dummy-library/README.md

 ### A brief description of the examples provided

-### Compilation options

-TO define any library compilation options if necessary.

-Different options can be passed to the `cmake` command to personalize the REST installation.
-The following options are available.

-* **INSTALL_PREFIX** (Default: REST_PATH) : Allows to define the destination of the final REST install directory.
-* **REST_DUMMY** (Default: ON) : A dummy option that might be defined in the CMakeLists.

 ## License

-This project is licensed under the GNU License - see the [LICENSE](https://lfna.unizar.es/rest-development/REST_v2/blob/master/LICENCE) file for details
+This project is licensed under the GNU License - see the [LICENSE](https://github.com/rest-for-physics/framework/blob/master/LICENCE) file for details.

 ## Acknowledgments